SilasBoyeNissen/Circling-in-on-Convective-Self-Aggregation/README.md

-"Self-aggregation conceptualized by cold pool organization"
+"The lack of cold pool interactions initiate self-aggregation"